tsatria03/CookyCraze/docks/readme.txt

 Location: data/config/tables/lottery.table

-Defines the global lottery settings and all prize pools used when a ticket is scratched.
+Defines all prize pools used when a ticket is scratched.

-Settings section.

-max_tickets
-The maximum number of tickets of each tier the player can hold at once.
-Set to 0 for no limit.

 Prize pools.
 Format: id:target:min_amount:max_amount:use_percent:weight:sound:message